drtamermansour/nu-ngs02/Day2/gatk.md

 Points to keep in mind:

 - Trimming will increase the sequence base quality but will cause data loss as well decreasing the coverage so be careful.
 - Calls from reads with low quality will have low quality scores.
-Thus, they can be removed kater by variant filtration
+Thus, they can be removed later by variant filtration
 - GATK has a recalibration step to minimize the impact of systematic errors
 - Trimming is shown to increase the quality and reliability of the analysis, with concurrent gains in terms of execution time and computational resources needed [reference](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0085024)